AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-022-Call-for-Code.md

 +++

-Description = "This week we interview  For comprehensive shownotes, complete bios of our guests and links mentioned in the episode take a look below or click the episode title."
+Description = "In this episode I spend some time with Dr. Angel Diaz, Vice President of Developer Technology, Open Source & Advocacy at IBM, Bryan Knouse and Nick Feuer of Project OWL the winning team of the Call for Code hackathon.
+For comprehensive shownotes, complete bios of our guests and links mentioned in the episode take a look below or click the episode title."

 aliases = ["/22"]
 author = "Alexandra Moxin"
 categories = []
 date = "2018-11-28T00:00:01-07:00"
 episode = "22"
-#episode_image = "img/guest/project_OWL.jpg"
+episode_image = "img/guest/project_OWL.jpg"
 explicit = "no"
 #sponsors = [""]
 #images = [""]